 Be upbeat and courteous.
 Don’t complain.
 This especially includes complaining about other hams, the repeater, or some aspect of the hobby.
 We all deal with unsafe and discourteous drivers, please don’t describe their actions to us on the air.

 Do not use phrases learned on 11 meters such as “handle“, “making the trip“, “got a good copy on me?“, “the personal here is…“, “what’s your 20?“, “you’re giving me 20-pounds“, and other strange phrases which should stay on CB.
 Speak plain English; this is not a cult.
 The less said about 11 meters on the air the better.
 Many HAMs are a bit stuck up when it comes to CBers so it’s a good idea to avoid that lingo.

-Following a roundtable, or rotation format is the best way for 3 or more to participate.
+Following a round-table, or rotation format is the best way for 3 or more to participate.
 Don’t ignore people by not passing it to them for several turns.

 Don’t kerchunk the repeater without IDing.
 It’s incredibly rude and illegal.